zuozhenggh/learning-library/solutions-library/jde-move-improve/provision/provision.md

     ![](./images/finished-instance.png " ")

-##  Step 2:  Access the Oracle Cloud Infrastructure Instance
+## Task 2:  Access the Oracle Cloud Infrastructure Instance

 To complete the setup of the JD Edwards EnterpriseOne Trial Edition, it is necessary to connect to the VM Instance.
 The user name on the instance is **opc**.
 There isn’t a password, the account can only be accessed using the SSH private key.